OCR - Optical Character Recognition

 How to use OCR

 Try out OCR by using Vision Studio.
-Then follow one of the links to the Read edition in the later sections that best meet your requirements.
+Then follow one of the links to the Read edition that best meet your requirements.

 OCR supported languages